Lemoncode/svelte-workshop/04-store-login/README.md

 - Cool, now let's hop onto the _navBar_ component and display the user's name:
   - We will import the _userInfoStore_ that we have created.
-  - We will start by subscribing to store changes, and then update user Info.
+  - We will start by subscribing to store changes, and then update the user Info.

 _./src/common/navbar.svelte_